The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Introduction

 \section{Introduction}

-This paper is concerned with the rational homotopy theory of closed \tkc{} \fkm s for $n \geq 2$.
+This paper is concerned with the rational homotopy theory of closed \tkc{} manifolds of dimension up to $5n{-}3$ for $n \geq 2$.
 A continuous map $f : X \to Y$ is a rational homotopy equivalence if the induced maps $f_* : \pi_k(X) \otimes \Q \to \pi_k(Y) \otimes \Q$ are isomorphisms.
 If the spaces are simply-connected then this condition is equivalent to $f^* : H^*(Y) \to H^*(X)$ being an isomorphism of the cohomology algebras (throughout the paper, we use cohomology with rational coefficients unless explicitly stated otherwise).
 A further fundamental rational homotopy invariant is the Massey product structure on $H^*(X)$.
-In particular, Massey products are an obstruction to $X$ being \emph{formal} in the sense of Sullivan \cite{sullivan77} (see \S \ref{subsec:models}).
+In particular, non-trivial Massey products are an obstruction to $X$ being \emph{formal} in the sense of Sullivan \cite{sullivan77} (see \S \ref{subsec:models}).

-Miller \cite{miller79} proved that, for $n \geq 2$, any closed \tkc{} manifold of dimension $\leq 4n-2$ is formal.
-On the other hand, it was well known that there are examples of non-formal closed \tkc{} manifolds of dimension $\geq 4n-1$ \cite{kreck91a, dranishnikov05}.
-A closed \tkc{} \fkm{} $M$ therefore represents a borderline situation, the simplest non-trivial case from the point of view of rational homotopy.
-The only possible non-trivial Massey products in this case are triple products of elements in $H^n(M)$, taking values in (quotients of) $H^{3n-1}(M)$, but these do not in general suffice for determining the rational homotopy type of $M$.
+Miller \cite{miller79} proved that, for $n \geq 2$, any closed \tkc{} manifold of dimension $\leq 4n{-}2$ is formal.
+On the other hand, it was well known that there are examples of non-formal closed \tkc{} manifolds of dimension $\geq 4n{-}1$ \cite{kreck91a, dranishnikov05}.
+Closed \tkc{} \fkm s therefore represents a borderline situation, the simplest non-trivial case from the point of view of rational homotopy.
+In this paper we are concerned with closed \tkc{} manifolds whose dimensions range from $4n{-}1$ to $5n{-}3$.
+In this range the only possible non-trivial Massey products are triple products, but these do not in general suffice for determining the rational homotopy type.

-The starting point of this paper is the definition, similar in style to Massey triple products, of what we term the \emph{\bmp}.
-This captures precisely the information needed to determine the rational homotopy type of an \tkc{} \fkm, and in particular it is a \emph{complete} obstruction to formality of such manifolds.
-Moreover, the \bmp{} can be computed directly from the cohomology ring of a coboundary $W$ for $M$ such that the restriction map $H^n(W) \to H^n(M)$ is onto.
+The starting point of this paper is the definition of what we term the \emph{\bmp}.
+It is similar in style to the definition of Massey triple products, but unlike Massey products it is completely independent of auxiliary choices.
+The \bmp{} captures precisely the information needed to determine the rational homotopy type of a closed \tkc{} manifold $M$ of dimension $m \leq 5n{-}3$, and in particular it is a \emph{complete} obstruction to formality of such manifolds.
+Moreover, the \bmp{} can be computed directly from the cohomology ring of a coboundary $W$ for $M$ such that the restriction map $H^*(W) \to H^*(M)$ is surjective in degree $\leq m{+}1{-}3n$.
 This makes the determination of the rational homotopy type tractable for many examples.

+Throughout the paper, all manifolds will be assumed to be connected.
+All graded algebras and rings will also be assumed to be connected, in the sense that the degree 0 part has rank 1, and moreover graded commutative.